AllenWLynch/chatterBot/README.md

 <img src="readme_materials/log_freq.png" height=350><br>
 Figure 3.
 Length of conversations in the dataset.

+Constructing these conversation trees hit the upper limit of my processing power, but I would like to add more conversations to my training data.
+Fortunately, another customer support corpus, the Ubuntu dialogue corpus, has a similar structure so I can easily adapt my script to mine its *(context, response)* pairs as well.
+Unfortunately, It contains over 8 times as much data, so I will need to rent some processing power before I can add that source to my data.

 ### Subword Embeddings

 The go-to method for representing language in a fixed-length vocab for neural networks is subword embedding, where common words can be represented directly, while rare words can be constructed out of smaller multi-character blocks.
 This allows the network to learn higher level meanings for many words while also eliminating the out-of-vocab problem when encountering new words.
 My pre-processing technique for the tweets will follow these steps: